janemiceli/matrix4rainbow/README.md

 *Matrix* font is from [here](http://www.dafont.com/matrix-code-nfi.font).

 TO DO
-- Improve performance, aim for 60FPS with as many code columns as possible
-- Randomly replace code characters as code falls, only one string per character length is allowed for some reason
+- In customer messages, only one string per character length is allowed for some reason

 CONFIGURATION
 - Change color of the rain in script.js, by assigning variable "colorrain" a number that corresonds with the color: